HungryProton/scatter/README.md

 ## What is it?

-This is an add-on for Godot 4, which automate the positioning of assets in a scene.
+This is an add-on for Godot 4, which automates the positioning of assets in a scene.
 If you have a lot of props to place, and you would rather not do it by hand, ProtonScatter may be useful to you.

 | <video src="https://user-images.githubusercontent.com/52043844/232777856-c364eb48-a001-4b36-a33d-5551bab4c4e9.mp4"> | <video src="https://user-images.githubusercontent.com/52043844/232777949-836c744b-7df7-4d67-8f6e-f176db913d32.mp4"> |